huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/machine_learning/README.md

 Rscript cal_slope_cattes3.R tc_D44_52_3tail_peak.csvnew.csv
 ```

 * "tc_D44_52_5cap_peak.csvnew.csv.csv" and "tc_D44_52_3tail_peak.csvnew.csv.csv" will be generated.
-In this sept, features were added and we can define the TRUE or FALSE of each peak.
+In this step, features were added and we can define the TRUE or FALSE of each peak.